gabriellegtw/ttpproject/README.md

 Performance analysis: This tab also has a short performance analysis.
-For instance, if the user struggles with a certain kind of task, this weakness would be reflected at the top.
+For instance, if the user struggles with a certain kind of task, this weakness would be reflected.
 For instance, if the user constantly fails to complete tasks with the skill tag "Javascript", this would be reflected in the performance analysis

 ## UML diagram